By Tara Peters, Strategic Communications Manager with Anthill, finalist of Best SaaS Product for HR at the 2022 Saas Awards

 - Reduced turnover.

-Wouldn’t it be a better use of your HR and Ops team members’ time to give all employees access to benefits through a constant text-based interface, containing all the information on benefits, pay, and scheduling in one secure location?
-It would imply that they have access to the tools they require to work more productively and effectively with their coworkers.
+Wouldn’t it be a better use of your HR and Ops team members’ time to give all employees access to benefits through a constant text-based solution, containing all the information on benefits, pay, and scheduling in one secure location?
+It would provide access to the tools they require to work more productively and effectively with their coworkers.

 Right now, with the tightening of the labor market, there are 0.52 workers for every open job in America and employees are empowered to go where they feel they have the most opportunity to be seen and heard.
-What counts and what makes you stand out, to your advantage or disadvantage, is where you place value, honor, and respect and how you communicate those concepts across your business to each and every person filling a job.
+Where we place value, honor, and respect and how we convey those principles within our organization to each and every person filling a role, is what matters and what gets you noticed, for your benefit or detriment.

 Regardless of the tasks we undertake, the jobs we hold, or the roles we play, every one of us seeks human connection and affirmation that we matter.
-We won’t ever be an employer of choice if we don’t give our employees a way to demonstrate that.
-Our business depends on a reliable workforce – choose a profession that demonstrates your dedication to upholding the rights of those who make it all possible and join the revolution.
+If we don’t provide a means to show that to our workers, we will never be an employer of choice.
+Our businesses depend on a consistent workforce – choose technology that demonstrates your commitment to doing the right thing for the people who make it all possible and join the revolution.